top of page

 more submissive & trainable.

 Before I owned my first Basenji, I owned Bella!
 Everyone who meets Bella falls in love with her, as she is VERY sweet, loving and gentle natured!
-She is half Border Collie, half Husky!
-I tried owning other Borskies (and even some Aussie / Huskies), but none of them were quite the same as Bella.
+She is half Border Collie, half Husky (with a touch of Malamute and Heeler)!
+I tried owning other Borskies (and even some Aussie / Huskies), but none of them were quite like Bella.
 Like a Basenji, she has a quiet demeanor.
 She rarely barks, but she does "talk" to me when she's excited to see me!
 She'll also howl like a wolf sometimes.
 She is trainable and obedient and does great off-leash with great endurance.
 She is one of my best trail riding companions!
-Bella is the Grandma & Great Grandma of our Blue Eyed Basenjis, and is where the blue eye gene was introduced to our bloodline.
-Our Blue-Eyed Basenji mamas include two of her daughters and two of her granddaughters, who have all the positive Basenji traits (for example I've never heard them bark), but a bit more bashful / submissive in temperament and better in the cold.
+Bella is the Grandma & Great Grandma of our Bella Basenjis, and is where the blue eye gene was introduced to our bloodline.
+Our Bella Basenji mamas include two of her daughters and two of her granddaughters, who have all the positive Basenji traits (for example I've never heard them bark), but a bit more bashful / submissive in temperament and better in the cold.

-The Blue eyes are the icing on the cake!
+The Blue eyes that many of them have are the icing on the cake!

-While more obedient-natured than a purebred Basenji, they will tend to be a little less so than our other hybrids, but full of loving personality and beautiful elegance!
+While more obedient-natured than a purebred Basenji, they will tend to be a little less so than our lower basenji-content hybrids, but full of loving personality and beautiful elegance!

-Our Blue-Eyed Basenjis are the most like purebred Basenjis, but a little bit bigger and more cold-hardy.
+Our Bella Basenjis are the most like purebred Basenjis, but a little bit bigger and more cold-hardy.
 Some have blue eyes, and they "talk" the most!

 Mini BaSchnaussie